basecamp/bc3-api/sections/vaults.md

 * `PUT /vaults/3.json` allows changing the title of the vault with an ID of `3`.

-This endpoint will return `200 OK` with the current JSON representation of the to-do if the update was a success.
+This endpoint will return `200 OK` with the current JSON representation of the vault if the update was a success.
 See the [Get a vault](#get-a-vault) endpoint for more info on the payload.

 ###### Example JSON Request